nickdevtech/Mern_Stack_E-Commerce/README.md

 # 🛒 React E-Commerce Application

 A **full-stack e-commerce platform** built with **React, Node.js, Express, MongoDB, and Stripe**.
-It enables users to browse and search products, filter by categories, manage carts & wishlists, write reviews, and securely checkout with Stripe integration.
+This project enables users to browse and search products, filter by categories, manage carts and wishlists, leave reviews, and securely checkout with **Stripe integration**.

 🔗 **Live Demo:** [React E-Commerce App](https://frontend-utew.onrender.com)